 Jon explains “We put it in a glass jar so you can see what you’re going to eat.”
 "When it’s something as simple as a grit you should be able to see it and it should be the best grit you’ve ever had,” Michelle adds.

 Catch the Stauffers of Colonial Milling at the Greenville’s TD Saturday Market from 8am to Noon for a sample of their fantastic cornbread and stone ground grits.
-If they're not there, please reach out to them with the contact information below.
+If they're not there, please reach out to them with the contact information above.